phnx-im/infra/README.md

 ## Docker-based federation testing

-The protocol allows for communication between users across different servers.
+The Phoenix Protocol allows for communication between users across different servers.
 To properly test federation-related functionalities, the `test_harness` provides utilities to spin up multiple servers using Docker.
 Docker allows us to approximate a real-world networking environments, where servers can discover one-another using DNS and facilitate communication between their respective clients across a network.